ebardelli/website/content/posts/2025-01-10-geospatial-analysis-in-duckdb.md

 ### California School District Shapefiles

-The California Department of Education also provides a (more modest) number of geospatial datasets, though they're not as easily accessible as the census data.[^3]
+The California Department of Education also provides a (more modest) number of geospatial datasets, though they're not as easily accessible as the census data.[^2]

-You'll need to manually download the geospatial database of California's districts from this [map](https://gis.data.ca.gov/datasets/CDEGIS::california-school-district-areas-2023-24/explore?location=36.948239%2C-119.002226%2C6.36).
-Download it in GeoJSON format.
+[^2]: In fact, the CDE maps aren't easy to navigate at all.
+Some of them allow to download the source data, others don't.
+I'm not sure why.

 ## Data Cleaning